A Russian braided cinnamon wreath that my Grandmother used to bake for us…

 Instructions

-- Mix all ingredients and knead the dough until it's elastic, if you need to then add a little bit of water or flour to reach the correct consistency.
-Coat the dough ball with oil and cover with a damp cloth, let it rise and double in size (takes about an hour).
+- When you're done kneading, coat the dough ball with oil and cover with a clean towel, let it rise and double in size (takes about an hour).

 - Place in your pan in a wreath shape.
-Cover with a damp cloth and let rise for 30 minutes.
+Cover with a clean towel and allow to rise for 30 minutes.
 Sprinkle with sugar and cinnamon on top.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.